tc39/proposal-signals/README.md

 **Q**: What are Signals offering that `Proxy` doesn't currently handle?

-**A**: Proxies must wrap some object and do not inherently participate in a reactive graph.
-Proxies can be used to change the ergonomics of a reactive data structure.
+**A**: Proxies and Signals are complementary and go well together.
+Proxies let you intercept shallow object operations and signals coordinate a dependency graph (of cells).
+Backing a Proxy with Signals is a great way to make a nested reactive structure with great ergonomics.

 In this example, we can use a proxy to make the signal have a getter and setter property instead of using the `get` and `set` methods:
 ```js